alo996/ImProg-F/README.md

 ## Usage

-- every F program needs to contain a definition 'main = ...;'
+- Every F program needs to contain a definition 'main = ...;'
 - 'main' is the only (lazyily) evaluated expression
-- local definitions are possible but restricted to value definitions
+- Local definitions are possible but restricted to value definitions
-- numeric values are restricted to integers of range [-2^29, 2^29-1]
+- Numeric values are restricted to integers of range [-2^29, 2^29-1]
-- division is performed without remainder
+- Division is performed without remainder
-- boolean values are lowercase
+- Boolean values are lowercase
+- Not supported:
-- no structured or enumerated types, and therefore also no pattern matching, are supported
+  - structured or enumerated types (and therefore also no pattern matching)
-- lambda expressions and higher-order functions are not supported
+  - lambda expressions and higher-order functions
-- tail recursion is not supported
+  - tail recursion
-- no error handling for infinite recursion implemented
+  - error handling for infinite recursion

 ## Supported flags